portersupport/cnb-unrtf/README.md

-heroku-buildpack-antiword
+heroku-buildpack-unrtf
 ===========================
-Added the libraries to use Antiword 0.37 on Heroku
+Includes the libraries to compile and setup [unrtf](https://www.gnu.org/software/unrtf/) for use on Heroku

 This buildpack is built to be used through [Using Multiple Buildpacks for an App](https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app).